Titan1911/Movement_Games/README.md

 Points to Note:
 >You can run the code on any IDE but my VSCode was giving some issue so I recommend using PyCharm.

+>Try to keep the camera away from the light as reflection hampers the tracking.

 >Try to avoid unnecessary movement as the detection circle might displace from its desired position.

 >The program is not very efficient.
 It may take you time to get acquainted.